mehditeymorian/worksync/README.md

 	MaxRun int64
 }
 ```
-The Scheduler then create works before the schedule of each workers based on `MaxRun` value.
-Then at the scheduled time, each worker try to acquire work by updating the status of the work.
-If there is work with `Queued` status, the worker will acquire the work. otherwise, it fails.
+The Scheduler then creates works before the schedule of each worker based on the `MaxRun` value.
+Then at the scheduled time, each worker tries to acquire work by updating the work status.
+If there is work with a `Queued` status, the worker will acquire the work. otherwise, it fails.
-> Note: each sequence of works is known by worker `name` and a `sequence` value.
-These two values must be the same on scheduler and on the worker side while tring to acquire work.
+> Note: each sequence of works is known by the worker `name` and a `sequence` value.
+These two values must be the same on the scheduler and on the worker side.
 >
-> By default, scheduler set `sequence` as run schedule formatted by `time.DateTime`.
-The sequence generator can be customized in schedule's config.
+> By default, the scheduler set `sequence` as the execution time formatted by `time.DateTime`.
+The sequence generator can be customized in the schedule's config.

 ## How to Use
 Create the following table in MYSQL